aaron97neu/Discovery-World-Pong/docs/CONTRIBUTING.md

 After merging, the branch should be deleted if was not pulled from a fork.

 ## Documentation Structure

-Each module requires its own api documentation; an overview, the implementation, related tutorials and links, and stored in docs folder in .md format for ease of exporting.
+Documentation should occur in two forms:

-Each pull request affecting modules performance/substance requires an addition/editing of documentation.
+- Dedicated API documentation within the `docs` folder.
+This should contain an overview, details on the implementation, related tutorials and links.
+Maintaining all documentation in a single directory and in  the .md format eases exporting for nontechnical stakeholders

-commenting standard:
+- Code comments embedded in the source code.
+Each function should have details as to the function's intended use, preconditions and postconditions.
+General inline comments are highly encouraged, and should focus on the author's intention and purpose.

-comments for every function: input, output, parameters, use comments for every class describing members inline comments for code describing purpose
+If a pull request affects a module substantially, documentation should be updated as well